Conqueror-Site-Builder/stylelint-config-conqueror-scss/CONTRIBUTING.md

 ### Improving The Documentation

-Enhancing the documentation of **Archoleat Stylelint Config Extended SCSS** is crucial for ensuring its usability and accessibility to a wider audience.
+Enhancing the documentation of **Archoleat Stylelint Config Extended SCSS** is crucial for ensuring it's usability and accessibility to a wider audience.
 Comprehensive and well-structured documentation empowers users to effectively leverage the template's features and effectively build their projects.